jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 # Practice
 When I was wrapping my Master's degree and interviewing for jobs, I noticed that several of my fellow Teaching Assistants were freaking out about their interviews, especially with major companies.
-They were practically having panic attacks.
+Some were practically having panic attacks.

-These were just the initial on-campus mostly informal interviews.
+These were mostly the initial on-campus informal interviews.
 What was wrong with them?
 An interview just felt like a natural conversation to me.